sanctumos/installer/docs/planning/flask-chat-integration-plan.md

 ## Key Principle

-**COPY, DON'T PORT.** The Flask chat system in `temp-sources/python/` is **TESTED AND WORKING** code that already perfectly integrates with Sanctum Broca.
+**COPY, DON'T PORT, BUT INTEGRATE DATABASE.** The Flask chat system in `temp-sources/python/` is **TESTED AND WORKING** code that already perfectly integrates with Sanctum Broca.
 This plan:

 1. **COPIES the working code as-is** - no rewriting, no porting, no "integration"
+2. **INTEGRATES the database schema** - adds chat tables to existing control database
-2. **Only adjusts file paths** for production environment
+3. **Only adjusts file paths and database configuration** for production environment
-3. **Uses existing working API endpoints** exactly as they are
+4. **Uses existing working API endpoints** exactly as they are
-4. **Maintains all existing functionality** that's already tested and working
+5. **Maintains all existing functionality** that's already tested and working

 **The backend is DONE.
 The API is DONE.
-The database integration is DONE.** We just need to copy it to production and connect the existing UI to it.
+The database integration is DONE.** We just need to:
+- **Integrate the chat tables into the main control database**
+- **Copy the working Flask app to production**
+- **Update the database path configuration**
+- **Connect the existing UI to the working API**